Shakthivelms8/dp-420-cosmos-db-dev/instructions/01-create-account.md

 1. Back in the **Data Explorer** pane, expand the **cosmicworks** database node and then observe the **products** container node within the hierarchy.

-## Use the Data Explorer to create new items
+## Task 03: Use the Data Explorer to create new items

 The Data Explorer also includes a suite of features to query, create, and manage items in an Azure Cosmos DB SQL API container.
 You will create two basic items using raw JSON in the Data Explorer.